korea-dbs/sama/README.md

 ### Usage

-- **Configuration Management**: Set up your benchmark configurations using the dashboard, specifying parameters such as media file types and system load.
+- **Configuration Management**: Set up your benchmark configurations using the dashboard, and specify parameters such as media file types and system load.
-- **Query Execution**: Execute media access queries on your Android device, modifying conditions and configurations as needed.
+- **Query Execution**: Execute media access queries on your Android device, and modify conditions and configurations as needed.
-- **Interactive Analysis**: Analyze the benchmark results through the dashboard, comparing various performance metrics across different configurations.
+- **Interactive Analysis**: Analyze the benchmark results through the dashboard, and compare various performance metrics across different configurations.

 ## Demonstration

-SAMA was demonstrated using a Google Pixel 7, showcasing its ability to construct realistic experimental environments and evaluate SQLite's performance under diverse conditions such as media file types and storage fragmentation.
+SAMA was demonstrated using a Google Pixel 7, and showcased its ability to construct realistic experimental environments.
+The model evaluates SQLite's performance under diverse conditions such as media file types and storage fragmentation.